Why does the BeYOUtiful

 When I look back, I can see how basketball was a tool that helped me through so many of my mental battles.
 Through high school and college, basketball was there.
 I knew it would always be a part of my life.
 When my coaching career began, I knew then that there was an opportunity to walk alongside young female athletes that may be facing the very battles I had.

 The evolution of the BeYOUtiful Classic has landed the overall theme as Mental Health Matters.
-We are proud to host this event in such a way as to bring awareness to mental health in teens and support our non-profit friends at NAMI (National Alliance on Mental Illness), The Jed Foundation and Active Minds.
+Now, I am in my 2nd year at Westlake.
+The messaging is the same.
+It is ok not to be ok.
+We are proud to host this event in such a way as to bring awareness to mental health in teens and support our non-profit friends at The Jed Foundation.
 We aim to reach as many athletes as we can with the messaging that they are not alone, people care, and there is help and support.

-Thank you to all of the coaches that bring their teams to this event, all of the athletes that work so hard to compete, our title sponsor Kendra Scott, and all of our additional sponsors and our fans who make this event possible.
+Thank you to all of the coaches that bring their teams to this event, all of the athletes that work so hard to compete, our title sponsor Capitol Chevrolet, and all of our additional sponsors and our fans who make this event possible.
+Thank you to the countless hours of the parents that believe in this messaging and work tirelessly to help make it a success!

 Vickie Benson - Westlake High School Girls Varsity Basketball Coach